5 ways to bring a culture of celebration to your EMS agency

 - Setting a new organization record for the most calls responded to in a day.

 Reunite survivors and caregivers to celebrate positive patient outcomes

 Reuniting cardiac arrest survivors and their families with the EMS workers involved in the resuscitation is a great way to personalize the life-saving work we do.

 The same holds true for babies delivered in the field.
-Hosting a one-year birthday party for the infant and their parents, and the personnel who assisted with the delivery, can be a fun and invigorating event.
+Hosting a one-year birthday party for the infant and their parents, and the EMS providers who assisted with the delivery can be a fun and invigorating event.
 Celebrate again when that child graduates from high school.

 Too often, we forget to focus on the positive in EMS.
 Making it a point to do so can raise morale, and creates a happy working environment that everyone can benefit from.

 Do you have other ideas?
 Add your organization’s celebrations and ceremonies in the comments.